A Guide to Eating Papaya: Ripeness Test, Preparation Method & Best Time to Enjoy

-There is no need to eat a whole papaya, or even half if you’re saving money (or already full).
-A quarter should provide substantial digestive benefits and you can wrap up the rest in film or store papaya in a sealed container in the fridge for a day or two.
+There is no need to eat a whole fruit, or even half if you’re saving money (or already full).
+A quarter should provide substantial digestive benefits and you can store the rest in a sealed container in the fridge for a day or two.

 Papaya can be eaten as a nutritious fruit breakfast, a mid afternoon snack or a healthy dessert and tastes great just on its own.